yo-yo-yo-jbo/crypto_terminology/README.md

-# Introduction to cryptography - terminology and first examples
+# Introduction to cryptography - terminology and examples
 This is the first of a very long blogpost series I've been wanted to do for a long time.
 In this very first blogpost - I'll describe what cryptography is, what it *isn't* and give some first examples.